metalivedev/django-and-mongodb-on-dotcloud/README.rst

   available offline!);
 * by browsing a more `traditional version
   <http://docs.dotcloud.com/tutorials/python/django-mongodb/>`_ on
-  DotCloud's documentation website.
+  dotCloud's documentation website.

-You can also learn more by diving into `DotCloud documentations
+You can also learn more by diving into `dotCloud documentation
 <http://docs.dotcloud.com/>`_, especially the one for the `Python service
 <http://docs.dotcloud.com/services/python/>`_ and the `MongoDB service
 <http://docs.dotcloud.com/services/mongodb/>`_ which are used by this app.